 - Review with the employee their attendance record.
 Look at previous Return to Work Interviews.
 Establish what help, support, or treatment the employee is currently receiving from their GP etc.

 - Check if there are any underlying personal or work-related concerns.
 Discuss these issues and see if there is anything the company can do to help and support them.

-- Establish if any ‘reasonable adjustments’ are required to their role or work environment.
+- Check if there are any reasonable adjustments needed in their role or work environment.

 - Do a risk assessment, if absences relate to disability, pregnancy or a work related accident.

 Where there is persistent short term absence or a pattern of absence is developing:

 - Discuss the cause of absence and the likelihood of the illness recurring.
 Give the employee the opportunity to highlight any relevant issues.